Vitols999/QMS-WIKI/AdvDataHandling.md

 ### More details and remarks

+* *Check the examples later on this page for more explanations and hints!*
 * All comparisons are exclusive, i.e. the bounds are not included
 * When trying a search with the comparison term `equals`, then you have to type the complete value to search for before you get the correct result.
 * When trying a search with a comparison `regex`, then follow the regular expression syntax used for [Pearl](https://perldoc.perl.org/perlre.html).